SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 #### Hints and pointers

 Firstly we create a **new JavaScript file**.
-After that we **write the code** of the program.
+After that, we **write the code** of the program.
 You may use the following example code as a hint:

  ![](assets/chapter-3-1-images/02.Excellent-or-not-01.png)

-After that we call the function and pass some sample data, so we can test its functionality:
+After that, we call the function and pass some sample data, so we can test its functionality:

 ![](assets/chapter-3-1-images/02.Excellent-or-not-02.png)